Environmental Impact

 Bridgewater Bank Corporate Center

-In 2022, the Bridgewater Bank Corporate Center earned ENERGY STAR® certification from the U.S. Environmental Protection Agency (EPA).
+For the third consecutive year, the Bridgewater Bank Corporate Center earned ENERGY STAR® certification from the U.S. Environmental Protection Agency (EPA).
 ENERGY STAR certified buildings are verified to perform in the top 25% of buildings nationwide, based on weather-normalized source energy use criteria that considers occupancy, hours of operation and other key metrics.
 The next time you visit, check out the little blue label on display at our entrance – it represents proven, verified superior energy performance over a 12-month period.
+By meeting strict standards, Bridgewater is saving energy, saving money and helping protect the environment by generating fewer greenhouse gas emissions than typical buildings.

 For more than 20 years, the EPA’s ENERGY STAR program has been America’s resource for saving energy and protecting the environment – today, thousands of facility owners and managers use ENERGY STAR to improve the energy performance of their buildings.